-The Inland Valley of Southern California is the fastest-growing region in the state, with over 4.5 million residents in San Bernardino and Riverside Counties.
+The Inland Valley is the fastest-growing region in the state, with over 4.5 million residents in San Bernardino and Riverside Counties.
 Only 1.5 million of these residents are registered to vote.
-According to the Public Policy Institute of California report, Inland Empire in 2015, the region has the fastest-growing Latino population in the nation and Latinos are projected to become the majority in the region by 2015.
 The region is heavily working-class, with an average income of $36,924 in 2006 and low educational attainment – 17.7% of Inland Valley adults do not have a high school diploma.
-Making things worse the effects of the Great Recession have been as severe in the Inland Valley as anywhere in the nation and our recovery has been slow.
-The conservative power structure that was long ago outstripped demographically, but retains power due to low voter turnout and gerrymandered districts, is on its way out.
+The conservative power structure retains power due to low voter turnout and gerrymandered district.
 It is not often that we have a clear opportunity to change the political demographics to match the region’s transformation.
-The key to obtaining power for our communities lies in developing the habit of voting.

 Get Out The Vote (GOTV)